-We both have a track record of staying abroad for a couple of months, off to a new adventure, and we are blessed (or cursed?) with travel hunger that’s never sedated.
+Hi there!
+We are Evelien and Sanne, two young Dutch women eagerly exploring the most special places and activities our beautiful planet has on offer.
+We both have a track record of staying abroad for a couple of months, off to a new adventure, and we are blessed (or cursed?) with travel hunger that’s never satisfied.

 Inspired by each other’s travel stories and photographs, our own travel wish list continues to grow.

-So here’s our blog – sharing our personal travel stories with you.
+So here’s our online travel magazine – sharing our personal travel stories with you.
 Be inspired & go!

 * This blog expresses our personal experiences and opinions, and any endorsements or recommendations mentioned in our blog posts are wholly our own and not sponsored unless an affiliation or sponsorship is clearly mentioned in the blog post.